machikolacey/milestone2/README.md

-# Your Project's Name

-Brighton & Hove Walking Tour Planner
+# Brighton & Hove Walking Tour Planner

 This is aiming to make a walking tour plan easy utilising Google Map API.
 On a Map, they can click on a marker to see the descriptions, a photo or an Youtube video to see what's there.
 They can easily filter the markers by clicking on a category, on the bottom of the map.